-I remember when I had a surgery when I was young, my mother had taught me to do salt baths to speed up the wound healing.
+I remember when I had a surgery when I was young, my mother had taught me to take a detox bath with natural salts to speed up the wound healing.
 It may have stung a little initially, but the wound did heal up quickly and beautifully.

 I had almost forgotten about salt baths until I was doing a research to help a client with severe skin problems.
 What would one give to eliminate the agony of never-ending itchiness and pain?